oliversheridanmethven/pyarv/developer_notes/build_instructions/from_source.md

 (C23 is brand new at the time of writing), and compiler support for this is very limited.
-To ensure `cmake` can find a sufficiently new compiler version, it may be necessary to hard wire paths to these in your invocation of `cmake`, e.g.:
+To ensure `cmake` can find a sufficiently new compiler version, it may be necessary to hardwire paths to these in your invocation of `cmake`, e.g.:

 ```bash
 cmake -D CMAKE_C_COMPILER=/usr/local/Cellar/gcc/13.1.0/bin/gcc-13 -D CMAKE_CXX_COMPILER=/usr/local/Cellar/gcc/13.1.0/bin/g++-13 ..